webo-agency/en/content/index.md

 Business Strategy Consultant - **Krakowski świstak**

 #message
-In Webo, I ordered a website.
-Right from the needs assessment stage, I could feel the professionalism.
+In Webo, I ordered a website. **Right from the needs assessment stage, I could feel the professionalism**.
 I am a satisfied customer and use my website in my interactions with my clients. :)

 :::::
 :::::opinion-md